Aquafina-water-bottle/jp-mining-note/wiki/JPResources.md

   I exist on the TheMoeWay and Refold (Japanese) servers.

 - inspired by [marv's resources page](https://github.com/MarvNC/JP-Resources),
-which has a bunch of different resources
+which has a bunch of different resources.
+Highly recommend checking it out!